mattermost/docs/source/developer/localization.rst

 1 - Join the `Mattermost Translation Server <http://translate.mattermost.com>`__.

-2 - Confirm that the language you want to help translate is listed in the shipped project of the `Translation Server <https://translate.mattermost.com/projects/mattermost/mattermost-server_master/>`__.
-If it is, perhaps offer to help translate or review and make suggestions.

-3 - Confirm that the language you want to help translate is listed in the work in progress project of the `Translation Server <https://translate.mattermost.com/projects/i18n-wip/mattermost-server-wip/>`__.
+2 - Confirm that the language you want to help translate is listed in the `Translation Server <https://translate.mattermost.com/projects/>`_.
+The language may be listed as shipped or work in progress, depending on if the language `ships in Mattermost <https://docs.mattermost.com/help/settings/account-settings.html#language>`_.

-If it is, perhaps offer to help translate or review and make suggestions.
+    - If it is, perhaps offer to help translate or review and make suggestions.

-4 - The language you want to help translate is neither in the shipped project nor in the work in progress `projects <https://translate.mattermost.com/projects/>`__.
+    - If not, ask to setup your language on the `Mattermost localization channel <https://community.mattermost.com/core/channels/localization>`__, so you can start helping with the translation.

-5 - Review translation rules written by localization leads, when applicable:
+3 - Review translation rules written by localization leads, when applicable:

     - `French (Règles pour la traduction francophone de Mattermost) <https://github.com/wget/mattermost-localization-french-translation-rules>`__
     - `German (Regeln zur Übersetzung von Mattermost) <https://gist.github.com/meilon/1317a9425988b3ab296c894a72270787>`__